ndm13/aid-embed-fix/readme.md

 Note that when changing environments, you will likely need different Firebase credentials (ITK and Token) as each instance authenticates as a separate app.
 Each environment also uses a separate GraphQL endpoint.

+## Technical Details
+There are two core components to the project: the [AI Dungeon API](/AIDungeonAPI.ts) and an [Oak middleware webserver](/server.ts) (plus a global [config file](/config.ts) to tie it all together).

+THe AI Dungeon API was reverse engineered from authentication/GraphQL queries on `play.aidungeon.com`.
+These queries have been stripped to retrieve a minimal amount of information - much less than a typical page load.
+Firebase sessions are reduced by keeping an anonymous session active during high use times and letting it expire/creating a new one during off-peak hours.
+The design is otherwise completely stateless: no persistent storage, easy scalability.

+Requests are redirected to the origin site when possible.
+When a page is requested by a non-Discord user agent, a 301 redirect is issued (this behavior can be bypassed by adding `no_ua` as a query parameter, if testing another platform).
+If the page *is* loaded by a browser, a JavaScript redirect will take place immediately, with history replacement.
+And if for some reason all logic fails and the user sees the page we present to Discord, it still looks nice enough.

+## For Contributors
+My biggest blind spot is testing.
+Discord is a big community for AI Dungeon, but I'm sure there are other platforms where links are shared with subpar embeds.
+Please go ahead and test them (with `?no_ua` on the end) and let me know if they work well or need additional properties.
+I'm open for pull requests too, if anyone wants to put in some work!